Crossroads (book series): Book Three: Traitor's Gate

 The third book of the Crossroads trilogy recounts how the forces of the Hundred, under the command of Anji, defeat the army of the Star of Light led by the corrupted Guardians, and how in the aftermath Anji unexpectedly takes over the Hundred himself.
 The remaining faithful Guardians (Jothinin, the last of the original group other than Night; Kirit; Marit) reveal to Joss and others how to kill a Guardian, and one by one all the other Guardians are killed.
 Kesh and his Ri Amarah companions return from their trip south, and Kesh courts Mai's friend Maravia (to eventual success and Mai's chagrin).
 Shai and Bai travel through the army of the Star of Light and eventually kill Night, the leader of the corrupt Guardians.
 Mai discovers Indiyabu, where the Guardians were first created (though she and her allies never quite seem to make the explicit connection), and tries to shelter Hari there, but Anji eventually returns alone and kills him.
 Anji also later kills Joss, by killing Scar, but unknown to him both Joss and Scar return as Guardians, Joss wearing the gold cloak he had recently taken from Radas.
 In Indiyabu, Mai, who gave birth to a son, Atani, in the pool where the firelings are born, is later attacked by her servant Sheyshi, who turns out to be an agent of Anji's mother, who wants Mai dead in order to marry Anji to a Sirniakan princess.
 Mai appears to drown in the pool, and is believed dead.
 However, the firelings save not only her but her second child, growing in her womb, and when Mai emerges months later she has also discovered all the Guardian cloaks (including Hari's) which Anji and his men locked in chests and threw into that same pool.
 Realizing Anji's betrayal and learning of his intent to marry another wife, she rejects him, and keeps their daughter while Atani remains with Anji as his future heir.
 Much later, Mai is revealed to have taken the cloaks from Indiyabu and when the remaining cloaks surprise her with the help of reeves not under Anji's control, she willingly frees the cloaks so that they may jess new Guardians.

 Book Four: Black Wolves

 Black Wolves (2015) is a novel by Elliott that takes place in the same universe as Crossroads, occurring several decades later and featuring a new cast of characters.
-The novel was intended to be the first installment of a trilogy but the publisher decided to cancel the subsequent volumes, rendering it a staand-alone spin-off.
+The novel was intended to be the first installment of a trilogy but the publisher decided to cancel the subsequent volumes, rendering it a stand-alone spin-off.
+Elliott eventually regained the rights, but has stated that without a publisher, the future of the trilogy is uncertain.